 - Notify all users of your network.
 If the source of the breach was an email,

-- Discuss with your IT professional any backdoors hackers may have created in order to gain access.
+- Discuss with your IT professional any backdoors hackers may have created to gain access.

 - Identify the reason.